 You Chose To Be a Victim

 Think about someone trapped in an “abusive” relationship.
-They are not a victim, they are a volunteer.
-They have volunteered to remain in a situation that confirms their deepest, most tragic belief about themselves: that they are fundamentally unlovable, that they deserve nothing more than the cruelty they receive.
-They believe only another broken person could love them, and so they cling to this broken love.
+They have volunteered to remain in a situation that confirms their deepest, most tragic belief about themselves: that they are fundamentally unlovable and they deserve nothing more than the abuse they receive.
+They believe only another broken person could love them.

 Small-town inhabitants who never venture beyond their provincial boundaries are not trapped, they are volunteers.
-They volunteer for a limited existence, choosing the comfort of familiar mediocrity over the potential terror of genuine challenge.
-It is easier to remain a big fish in a tiny, insignificant pond than to risk being exposed as average in a larger ecosystem.
+They volunteer for a limited existence.
+They choose the comfort of familiar mediocrity over the potential terror of genuine challenge.
+It is easier to remain a big fish in a tiny pond than to risk being exposed as average in a larger ecosystem.

 The high-agency individual understands this fundamental truth.
 For them, the very concept of victimhood is an embarrassment.
-They do not negotiate with circumstances; they transform them.
+They do not negotiate with circumstances.
 Where others see obstacles, they see opportunities.
 Where victims see limitations, they see blank canvases waiting to be reshaped by individual will.

 Personal responsibility is not a concept, it is a fundamental law of existence.
 Your life is the culmination of every decision you have ever made.